Starstruck captures the reality of being a Kiwi in London | Molly Codyre

 The TV show may purport to be about the “will they/won’t they” love story between Tom and Jessie, but really, I think it’s about the Kiwi experience in London.
 It is such a distinct environment to navigate.
 You’re in this incredibly foreign place, and yet on many levels you belong: you speak the language, there are cultural overlaps and, crucially, you encounter multiple people just like you.

 In season one of Starstruck, Matafeo’s character, Jessie, makes the decision to leave London for good.
 One line has stuck with me from that season.
 Jessie’s colleague asks her what she’s doing here, referring to the fact that she wasn’t supposed to be working a shift that day.
 Jessie misinterprets this, thinking they mean London in general and responds: “I don’t know.
-I’ve just spent a day doing a sh*tty job because I can’t afford not to do it because I just got fired from my other sh*t job.
+I’ve just spent a day doing a s***ty job because I can’t afford not to do it because I just got fired from my other s**t job.
 So I’m busting my ass to stay in a city I’m not even from.
 Like I… I didn’t choose to move here.
-But I decided to stay and… I don’t even know why I did because I f**king hate it here half the time anyway.
+But I decided to stay and… I don’t even know why I did because I f*****g hate it here half the time anyway.
 People are so mean here.
 The air is literally poison.
 Everyone I know here is an alcoholic… I don’t have anything to show for my time here.
 I work at a cinema for pretty much no money.
 I haven’t done anything… It’s not like I have any family here either.”

 It is a moment of striking vulnerability in a TV show that tends to show its Kiwi-ism through our affinity for self-deprecating jokes and tendency to overshare with near strangers.
-This is perhaps best characterised by co-writer Alice Snedden’s dead-pan character Amelia.
+This is perhaps best characterised by co-writer Alice Snedden’s deadpan character Amelia.
 In season two she rocks up to a party with a bag of beers.
-“F**kin’ hell, look at this place” she chimes in a heavy Kiwi accent.
+“F***in’ hell, look at this place” she chimes in a heavy Kiwi accent.
 “Yes, but lower your voice,” says Jessie’s English housemate Kate (played by Emma Sidi who is, incidentally, also Matafeo’s housemate in real life).
 This interaction has been replicated so many times throughout my life in London – my at times brash Kiwiness starkly contrasting with the traditional attitude of a Brit.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices newsletter by clicking here